The Neurotic Self-examination Department sent me a memo today: I haven’t been very personal on my blog lately.

 Fast forward to last month.

-I was attending a retreat run by one of my favorite Christian ministries, one grounded in Scripture and holiness.
-The camp was nestled into the hip of Mount Princeton, deep in central Colorado, in the hope that the dramatic vistas and high altitude might leave campers feeling breathlessly close to God.
+I was attending a retreat run by one of my favorite Christian ministries, nestled into the mountains of central Colorado, in the hope that the dramatic vistas and high altitude might leave campers feeling breathlessly close to God.
 It was not a hope deferred.

-I was sitting in one of the later sessions, chaired by an older man veneered with the grace of Christ, formed by the scars of wounds only Christ could have healed.
+I was sitting in one of the later sessions, chaired by an older man veneered with grace, formed by scars only Christ could have healed.
 As he spoke honestly about the misery of earlier years in ministry and wishing he could be anywhere else(!), he said something that caught me utterly off guard.

 “I envied others because I hated myself.”

 A sigh escaped my lips.
 This again!
 God was serious.
-He was bringing me back around to this.
-I could now see his preparation in the Subway months earlier, setting up this t-ball to hit out of the park later.
+His giftings to us should not be resented because we’re down on ourselves; they should be celebrated because they’re from God.
+I could now see his preparation in the Subway conversation months earlier, setting up this t-ball to hit out of the park later.

 But that’s not what’s really a scream about the story.
 He had a wink book-ending both moments.

-That Subway meeting the prior summer had been borne of a – well, it’s too nuts to be called a coincidence.
-I’d been putzing around at home one day when my church called: “Someone found your wallet.”
-I automatically did that reflexive slap of each pocket, swept the car, and sure enough – no wallet.
+You see, that Subway meeting the prior summer had been borne of a – well, it’s too nuts to be called a coincidence.
+I’d been putzing around at home that day when my church called: “Someone found your wallet.”
+I automatically did that reflexive slap of each pocket and sure enough – no wallet.
 I hadn’t realized it was gone.
 It had been found lying in the middle of the highway after I drove home, right in front of the very laundromat where that old friend of mine was doing laundry.
-He’d recognized my name from eons ago and phoned the church.
+He spotted it in the road, picked it up, recognized my name from eons ago, and phoned the church.
+That’s how we’d ended up reconnecting at that Subway.

 Fast forward again to that night at the retreat.

-Right after that old saint’s graceful talk, he and the other leaders put on a late movie for us: The Secret Life of Walter Mitty with Ben Stiller.
-And though I don’t want to spoil anything, if you’ve seen that film, you know that a crucial plot point revolves around…
+Right after that old saint’s graceful talk, the retreat staff put on a late movie for us: The Secret Life of Walter Mitty with Ben Stiller.
+And if you’ve seen that film, you know that a crucial plot point revolves around…a lost wallet.

 The connection clicked in my mind as I walked to my cabin after the movie.
 I stopped in my tracks and burst into laughter, on a forest path between cabins in the Colorado wilderness.
 A couple of guys looked at me funny.
 I didn’t mind.